 Activated Charcoal Uses

 Activated charcoal is a fine, odorless black powder used for numerous applications.
 Many emergency rooms use activated carbon in overdose cases because of the incredible absorption properties of the substance.
-It can literally suck out the toxins from the system.
+It can suck out the toxins from the system.

 Dissolved in water, and drinking the activated carbon introduces it into the system.
 Consequently, the material acts like a sponge, and the toxin particles bind to the surface of the activated carbon before the body expels it.

-If you suffer from gas, No products found. may help to alleviate the condition.
+If you suffer from gas, it may help to alleviate the condition.
 The particles are to neutralize the gas, thus eliminating the condition and any associated smells.

 Don’t forget to consult your doctor or a vet if you choose to use activated charcoal medicinal products for either yourself or your pets.